FnOio/fnoio.github.io/rml/function-examples.md

 ## Introduction

 Some general purpose functions are described in RDF at <https://users.ugent.be/~bjdmeest/function/grel.ttl> and <https://w3id.org/imec/idlab/function>.
-Below we show how to discover some of them and use them in a mapping, written in [YARRRML](https://rml.io/yarrrml/) or [RML](https://rml.io/).
+Below we show how to discover some of them and use them in a mapping file, written in [YARRRML](https://rml.io/yarrrml/) or [RML](https://rml.io/).
 {% endrenderTemplate %}
             </div>
         </div>